 What's to love about these vegan black bean brownies?

 - Super easy to make!
-Most of the dough is done in the food processor.

 - Freezer friendly.
 Make more and hide them in your freezer for later.